Armadillo Lizard vs Anole: Complete Comparison (2026)

 Health and Lifespan Comparison

 Armadillo Lizard has a typical lifespan of 15-25 years, while Anole lives approximately 4-8 years.
 Health profiles differ significantly between these reptiles.
 Armadillo Lizard is predisposed to Metabolic Bone Disease (MBD), Dehydration, Respiratory Infections, with associated veterinary costs for monitoring and treatment.
-Anole faces its own health challenges including breed-specific conditions.
+Anole faces its own health challenges including species-specific conditions.
 Armadillo Lizard has 3 documented predispositions compared to 1 for Anole, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health